pik-copan/pycopancore/README.md

 later:
 * Use [NetCDF, the CF conventions](http://cfconventions.org/) and [PIK's Typed Data Transfer](https://www.pik-potsdam.de/research/transdisciplinary-concepts-and-methods/tools/tdt/tdt) to store (input and) output data and share it with other models.
+* Read and follow the ["Guidelines for Ensuring Good Scientific Modelling Practice at PIK"](https://www.pik-potsdam.de/intranet/scientific-life-pik/modelling-strategy).